Scientific Name

 How to Grow and Care

 Echinocereus are slow-growing cacti that should only need repotting every other year or so.
 You can prolong the time to repotting by removing plantlets and potting them up in their pots.
 When repotting a cactus, carefully remove it from its pot and knock away any clumped soil.
-These plants tend to be shallow-rooted with weak root systems, so take care not to damage their roots.
+These plants tend to be shallow-rooted with weak root systems, so they do not damage their roots.

 Learn more at How to Grow and Care for Echinocereus.